 The Angel-funding route allows you the time to produce the product.
 As an investor, you do not want the CEO or founders to be distracted by financial struggles to the point that they lose focus on the business.
 The investors, founders, and co-founders can negotiate the minimum they pay themselves.

 Venture capitalists and venture capital firms are professionals or a group of professionals who manage other people’s money and use it to make investments.
 Venture capital firms may be getting their capital from limited partners.
 Limited partners invest money with venture capitalists in exchange for equity or part ownership of the business.
-Venture capitalist firms can range from a small business with small funds and only a few people, to massive organizations that manage a large amount of money with many employees.
+Venture capitalist firms can range from small businesses with small funds and only a few people, to massive organizations that manage a large amount of money with many employees.
 Some venture capitalists will only focus on early-stage startups, while others focus on startups in the later stages.
 Venture capitalists may stick around with startups for the full process, from early on through later stages, but this often becomes a large workload.

 A start-up is a temporary collection of people that have come together to discover a scalable, repeatable business model.
 A startup’s initial capital may come from crowdfunding platforms or outside investors.
 If the business model is well established, then angel investors may not be interested in the investment.
 This is because angel funders do not make their money until there is some type of exit or someone comes in and buys the company.
 Angels who join startups in the early stages take on a large amount of risk.
 Great angel investor options for startups or those who want to invest include Angellist and Angel Capital Association, as they both help startups, angel investors, and job seekers looking to work at startups.